WHAT IS A BOW CHANGE ??

-Clearly articulating a new bow stroke is the equivalent of tonguing for a wind instrument, or of starting a note with a hard consonant for a singer.
+Clearly articulating a new bow stroke is the equivalent of tonguing for a wind instrument, or of starting a word with a hard consonant for a singer (or speaker).
 For clean, crisp bow starts (articulations) – the opposite of legato smoothness – it is important that the bow be gripping the string before we start the note.
-Like that, the new bow starts actually with a sudden release of pressure, a mini-explosion.
+Like that, the new bow stroke begins actually with a sudden release of pressure, a mini-explosion.
 This is especially noticeable (and necessary) in dotted rhythms that we play with “hooked” bowings.
 Here, in order for the rhythm to be clear and precise, we need to grip the bow well into the string before sounding the short notes, as in the following examples: